 - The services, facilities and provisions on and off the mountain are basic.

-But we’re focusing too much on the facilities.
-Indeed, the style of the facilities is what gives Kirkwood much of its charm and the people here are down-to-earth die-hard skiers.
+However it's the under-developed style that gives Kirkwood much of its charm and the people here are down-to-earth, die-hard skiers.
 It’s so far from anywhere it’s even off the electricity grid.
 As a result of all this, it’s often referred to as “Kirkweird”.
 But if you look beyond these things what you find is an amazing ski mountain that boasts some of the best terrain and powder skiing in the Tahoe area, if not the country.
 The black runs are true blacks and beginners are well advised to avoid getting stuck up near the expert areas.
 Skiers unfamiliar with the terrain or keen to give the closed-to-the-public, 55-degree Cirque terrain a whirl can use a guide via Expedition: Kirkwood.
-It als operates cat-skiing expeditions.

-Beginners and intermediates are also well looked after with a school that lets kids start from age 2, and plenty of terrain to keep any non ski-junkie happy.
+Despite all the serious terrain, beginners and intermediates are also well looked after with a school that lets kids start from age three, and plenty of terrain to keep any non ski-junkie happy.

 Regardless, no matter what part of the mountain you’re able to tackle, it will challenge you beyond most other resorts.
 You’ll hit the hay well before you can say, “But where’s the night club?”, so you can be ready to do it all again the next day.

-Kirkwood is cheap and basic.
+Lodging at Kirkwood is basic, but offers a great value option for families in Lake Tahoe.
 Almost all of the accommodation is owned and managed by the resort - several condo and hotel buildings spread out from the base area.
-Be sure to bring supplies if you’re staying here as the facilities are basic and restaurant supply sparse.
-Rather than Kirkwood, you could stay in the South Lake Tahoe area where the options are a lot wider.Search Hotels and Deals Get your
+Be sure to bring supplies and distractions (like board games, sleds and books) if you’re staying here as the facilities are basic and there's only a handful of restaurants.
+Rather than Kirkwood, you could stay in the South Lake Tahoe area where the options are a lot wider, though doing multiple day trips here might get a bit tiring.Search Hotels and Deals Get your

 Scout Field Guide >